sports mouth guards

 Mouth guards typically protect the upper teeth from sports-related injuries such as broken teeth or a blow to the face.
 Children and adolescents suffer more injuries to their teeth, jaws and head due to sports than do other age groups.

-Phoenix Dentist, Dr. Wilcox joins the American Dental Association and the American Academy of Pediatrics in recommending mouth guards to reduce injury.
-There are several types of mouth guards that a Glendale Dentist, such as Dr. Wilcox can recommend.
+Dr. Nathan Tenney joins the American Dental Association and the American Academy of Pediatrics in recommending mouth guards to reduce injury.
+There are several types of mouth guards that a Glendale Dentist such as Dr. Tenney, can recommend.

 This is the least expensive.
 It can be purchased at many sports stores.
 However it can be difficult to adjust and can interfere with breathing.